Moo-Ack-Productions/MCprep/README.md

 ### Mob Spawner:
 - **Purpose:** To provide quick, one-click importing/linking of quality Minecraft mob and player rigs in blender.
 - **Step 0:** By default this is already done for you; make sure the mob spawner path is a directory with valid blend files setup for linking (addon preferences > MCprep).
 When installed, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above.
 This rigs are place in the addon's local directory provided by blender and will not be placed anywhere else on the user's machine.
-- **Step 1:** Either press the "mob spawner" button in the MCprep panel, or go to the shift-a menu: armature > mob spawner > [mob name] to instantly append or link in a rig.
+- **Step 1:** Either go to MCprep tab > spawner > click on Mob, or go to the shift-a menu: MCprep > mob spawner > [mob name] to instantly append or link in a rig.
-- **Step 2:** Check the redo last menu for additional settings, such as relocation of the rig, library linking, and even changing which rig to spawn.
+- **Step 2:** Check the redo last menu for additional settings, such as relocation of the rig, library linking, whether to prep materials on added rig.
 These are the following options:
   - Relocation: Change where the spawned rig appears.
     - Cursor (default): Place the rig at the cursor's location
     - Origin: Move the rig to the origin
     - Offset root: Move the rig to the origin, but offset the root bone to the cursor's location (note: doesn't work with all rigs correctly right now, will be improved in the future)
-  - Library Link mob: If disabled, the group is appended (the groups is not kept so it can be appended multiple times), if enabled, the rig will be linked in and armatures auto-proxied.
+  - Library Link mob: If disabled, the group is appended (the groups is not kept so it can be appended multiple times).
+If enabled, the rig will be linked in and armatures auto-proxied.
     - Be careful!
 If the blend file moves, the libraries will likely get broken unless a custom rigs folder is used with a local-relative path.
   - Clear pose: clear to pose to rest.
 If false, the initial pose will be that found in the rig's source blend file.
 Note: some rigs have animations already setup, clear pose in the future will also automatically clear an action and remove the pre-animated figures.
   - Prep materials: this will automatically run the prep materials function, noting this will regenerate cycles materials if cycles is the active render engine.